-For instance - if you spend the first year in Lisbon and the second in Padua you will have transcripts released from U Padua with the list of courses from U Lisbon and U Padua in the Italian system.
-You will also have transcripts released from U Lisbon with the list of courses from U Padua and U Lisbon in the Portuguese system.
+For instance - if you spend the first year in Lisbon and the second in Padua you will have a final certificate released from U Padua with the list of courses from U Lisbon and U Padua in the Italian system.
+You will also have final certificate released from U Lisbon with the list of courses from U Padua and U Lisbon in the Portuguese system.
 The table is found below.